 The interview is a chance for you to add an extra dimension to your written application and allows us to hear directly from you about your motivations and goals.
 We also want to learn more about your career aspirations, wider interests and how the MBA fits with these.
 What is it about the MBA programme that fits with your professional ambitions?
 Are there particular modules or Professors that specialise in areas you’re interested in?

 We've put together an in-depth guide on how to succeed in your MBA interview.

 You only get one chance to make a great impression, so be prepared!

 - Ask yourself the tough questions first.
 Applying for an MBA is an introspective process so we expect you to have really thought about your motivation for an MBA and studying at Imperial – and what you have to offer the programme.
 The questions that we ask shouldn’t come as much of a surprise if you’ve taken the time to reflect on your experience and goals.

 - Re-read your application.
 We will ask you about things you covered in your application, so don’t worry if you feel like you’re covering some of the same ground.
 We like to hear about your experience and objectives directly from you.
 Make sure you’ve re-read your application, as we might discuss specific points from it.

 - Practice ‘out loud’.
 You may be a seasoned interviewee.
 But if not, or you are modest when talking about your strengths, it can be very helpful to practice this out loud with a friend or colleague.
 However, whilst practice is important, don’t try to script your answers as we want you to convey your personality to us and natural answers are the best way to do this.

 - Make space for your interview.
-On the day of the interview, make sure you have a quiet, appropriate space for your interview – and if you’re using Skype on your phone, place it on a proper stand and keep it still.
+On the day of the interview, make sure you have a quiet, appropriate space for your interview – and if you’re using your phone, place it on a proper stand and keep it still.
 Walking home, or sitting in the back of a cab or in a noisy café isn’t professional – and disrupts your opportunity to build rapport with your interviewer.